m-dani-sh/portfolio-web/README.md

 ### `npm run build`
 Builds the app for production, optimizing it for the best performance.
 The minified build is placed in the `build` folder, ready for deployment.

-### `npm run eject`
-This is a one-way operation.
-It removes the single build dependency and copies all configuration files (webpack, Babel, ESLint, etc.) into your project for full control.
-You can’t undo this action.

-> **Note:** Use `eject` only if you need custom configurations.
-The default setup is sufficient for most projects.

 ## Learn More